 Salient Provisions of the new Rent Control Act

-- There is a one-year moratorium on rent increases from the time the law takes effect, meaning, from now until next year, there should be no increases in the rent prices of affected units.
+- 3. There is a one-year moratorium on rent increases from the time the law takes effect, meaning, from 2009 until 2010, there should be no increases in the rent prices of affected units.

 First, tenants must be made aware that such a law exists so that they will know their rights.